UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Discussion and Limitations

 \subsubsection{Generalization to unseen styles.}

 Our staged training explicitly separates semantic consistency (Stage~1) from texture stylization (Stage~2), and randomly sampling from the style pool during training exposes the model to diverse styles.
 Together, these design choices improve generalization to unseen style.
-Fig.~\ref{fig:csgbench_seen_unseen} and Table~\ref{tab:csgbench_seen_unseen} show that metrics exhibit slight degradation on unseen styles, but overall results remain impressive, demonstrating effective generalization capability.
+Fig.~\ref{fig:csgbench_seen_unseen} and Table~\ref{tab:csgbench_seen_unseen} show that performance degrades on unseen styles, which is expected because the unseen setting provides a harder transfer scenario without exposure to that style category during training.
+Nevertheless, UniCSG retains relatively strong content-related metrics, suggesting that it learns transferable content-preservation capability rather than merely overfitting to seen-style distributions.